 - Demonstrated skill with laboratory information systems

-- Advanced level of skill in adult and pediatric phlebotomy preferred
+- Advanced level of skill in adult and pediatric phlebotomy

 - Phlebotomist ASCP or AMT certification